Ellistown: 19th century – to 1880

 On their arrival the Ellis family took over the Inn converting it into their servants' quarters and adding accommodation for themselves as well as stables and a carriage house.
 Around here was very little in the way of buildings at this time: Johnny Battram's cottage, two farms along Whitehill Lane and the railway spur that served Ibstock Colliery.

+Ellistown Colliery, Leicestershire, 13th January 1990.